 Recording for television, video games, and apps: Performed and recorded all guitar samples for the ‘Archtop’ sound library for Impact Soundworks.
 Recorded, performed and edited various guitar (electric, acoustic, lap-steel) and mandolin parts for the Dead Island2 video game plus ukulele and guitar for VR game, 'Lucky's Tale.'
 Performed various guitar parts for production house, Music Orange, including Garageband (Apple app); Ubisoft and El Pollo Loco TV commercials.

-Composition/arranging/audio editing/app development: In addition to writing his own jazz and World Music originals, Workman has been working as a composer and audio editor, primarily for the creative wing of The Elfenworks Foundation (since 2009).
+Composition/arranging/audio editing/app development: In addition to writing his own jazz and World Music originals, Workman worked as a composer and audio editor, primarily for the creative wing of The Elfenworks Foundation (2009-2016).
 His work can be heard on ‘Ireland, The Celtic Way’ (winner of best documentary at the L.A.
-3-D Film Fest), ‘What Green Can Be,’ (official selection of The Sedona Film Festival) and a wide variety of audio and video projects that benefit clients of the foundation.
+3-D Film Fest), ‘What Green Can Be,’ (official selection of The Sedona Film Festival) and a wide variety of audio and video projects that benefitted clients of the foundation.
 He also functioned as project manager, audio engineer, composer, and audio editor for The Breathing Butterfly (children’s meditation app), which has received great reviews from parents, educators, and hospitals.
 Josh also split the audio cleanup duties for Kurt Weitzmann’s film about Margaret Cho’s “BeRobin” campaign, which is in post-production, as of Fall, 2015.

 Transcriber: Transcribed music for roughly seventy-five transcription books through Warner Bros, Hal Leonard, Advance Music, and others.
 The styles varied wildly and included such artists as Pantera, Iron Maiden, BB King, Santana, The Eagles, Bob Marley, T-Bone Walker, John Scofield, Joe Pass, John Abercrombie, and many others.